BitcoinDesign/Guide/guide/savings-wallet.md

 ### Signing device key replacement

+Earlier we mentioned that one of the keys is saved on the user's mobile device and backed up to the cloud.
+To prevent unauthorized access to this backup, a PIN is created during wallet set-up and used to encrypt and decrypt the backup.

+If a user loses their mobile device but still has their cloud backup and signing device, they can use their PIN to unlock the cloud key.
+Then, with the help of the signing device, they can recover their wallet.

-Should they lose either their main mobile device or the purpose-built signing device, they can replace the lost key (rotate in a new key) with the help of the recovery key held by the auto-signer.
-However, if they lose both the mobile and signing device, they will not be able to recover their funds unless they had also backed up either of the respective recovery phrases.
+Given they still have access to their mobile device but they lost their purpose-built signing device, they can replace the lost key (rotate in a new key) with the help of the recovery key held by the auto-signer.

+However, if they lose both the mobile and signing device, they will only be able to recover their funds if they have also backed up either of the respective recovery phrases.
 [View prototype](https://www.figma.com/proto/hwispqET5MzsKUpn3i9iqD/Savings-account-case-study?page-id=1%3A55973&node-id=15%3A59302&viewport=-304%2C225%2C0.19710054993629456&scaling=scale-down&starting-point-node-id=1%3A56799&show-proto-sidebar=1).

 {% include image-gallery.html pages = page.images_recovery %}